Parks and Recreation

 A new picnic/leisure area.

-Disturbed areas will be planted with native plants to create pollinator meadows.
+Disturbed areas have been planted with native plants to create pollinator meadows.

 Benches have been painted black for an updated look and have been placed in approximately the same or equivalent locations.